MediciHouse07/Learning_Records/micro_economic_mit.md

 # Lecture 1

+2022/11/16

+0000<->1500

+- micro economic, individual and firm make decision given scarcity, constrained optimization
+- tradeoffs
+- opportunity cost
+- supply+demand
+- 1000 mins, all models are wrong, some are useful

 2022/05/06: 0000<->1347
 0636 mins, engieers deal with limited material and use it to build a robot MIT where mordern economic came from